 Requests for a waiver of a provision of this Code must be submitted in writing to the Compliance Officer for appropriate review, and an executive officer or appropriate Board committee will decide the outcome.
 For conduct involving an executive officer or director, only the Board of Directors has the authority to waive a provision of this Code.
-In the event of an approved waiver involving the conduct of an executive officer or director, appropriate and prompt disclosure, along with the reasons for the waiver, must be made to CRA's stockholders as required by Securities and Exchange Commission or other regulation or by applicable listing standards of The Nasdaq Stock Market, Inc.
+In the event of an approved waiver involving the conduct of an executive officer, chief accounting officer or controller, persons performing similar functions as a chief executive officer, chief financial officer, chief accounting officer or controller, or a director, appropriate and prompt disclosure, along with the reasons for the waiver, must be made to CRA's stockholders as required by Securities and Exchange Commission or other regulation or by applicable listing standards of The Nasdaq Stock Market, Inc.